 The foundation’s accounting period is one calendar year.
 The financial statements and annual report must be finalised by March 31 and auditors must submit their audit reports by April 30.

-Each year by the end of May,copies of the financial statements, annual report, and audit report must be submitted to the National Board of Patents and Registration and to the board of each student union that has joined the foundation’s sphere of activity.
+Each year within six months from the end of the financial period, copies of the financial statements, annual report, and audit report must be submitted to the National Board of Patents and Registration and to the board of each student union that has joined the foundation’s sphere of activity.

 If the foundation is dissolved, half of its funds must be paid to the City of Turku to be used for purposes resembling those of the foundation.